markstanl/github-readme-philosophical-quotes/README.md

 If you would like to generate a specific quote by index, you can use the quote_index parameter.
 Simply put in the index number of the quote in the quotes.py file.
 Because the list will likely change in the future, it is recommended to use the quote parameter instead

-These themes are based on gprm's GitHub readme stats themes.
-You can find the themes [here](https://gprm.itsvg.in/).

 ![Generated Image](http://147.182.254.93:5000/generate_image?theme=merko)